fsec404/fsec404.github.io/_posts/2019-08-13-Reflected-XSS.md

 * A more comprehensive solution is to use a Web Application Firewall (WAF).
 The WAF sits between the server and the client and filters out any message that contains malicious code.
 An open-source implementation of a WAF is provided by ModSecurity can be utilized (with care!).

-Note that this post serves to only give a basic idea on XSS and serve as a base.
+Note that this post serves to only give a basic idea on XSS and is a base.
 With attackers coming up with new XSS attack vectors regularly, we must keep ourselves updated to stay safe.
 In a later post, I will talk about Stored XSS.